nus-cs2103-AY2425S1/ip/docs/README.md

   - [Finding tasks](#find-tasks)

 # How to use Ollie️ ☺️
+1. Make sure Java 17 or above is installed.
-1. Download the latest release [here](https://github.com/rxchell/ip/releases) 👈🏼
+2. Download the latest release of `.jar` file [here](https://github.com/rxchell/ip/releases) 👈🏼
+3. Open your command terminal.
-2. Go to the folder with `ollie.jar`
+4. Navigate to the folder with `ollie.jar`.
-3. Run this command in the folder to open the application.
+5. Run this command in the folder to open the application.
     ```bash
     java -jar ollie.jar
     ```
-4. The Ollie ☺ application starts! 🎉
+6. The Ollie ☺ application starts! 🎉
 <img src="./images/Start.png" width="300">

+7. Please refer to [features](#features) for the commands that can be typed.

 # Features
 Function | Command | Format | Example